 Dealing with Final Classes/Methods¶

-However, in a compromise between mocking functionality and type safety, Mockery does allow creating “proxy mocks” from classes marked final, or from classes with methods marked final.
+However this may not be possible in some third party libraries.
+Mockery does allow creating “proxy mocks” from classes marked final, or from classes with methods marked final.
 This offers all the usual mock object goodness but the resulting mock will not inherit the class type of the object being mocked, i.e. it will not pass any instanceof comparison.
 Methods marked as final will be proxied to the original method, i.e., final methods can’t be mocked.

 We can create a proxy mock by passing the instantiated object we wish to